You’ll need a decent axe for that while you’re backpacking. Scratch that, you’ll want the best backpacking axe you can find.

 For me, the best overall camping axe has to be the SOG Voodoo Hawk Mini.
 It’s solidly made, the sheath is incredible and it’s so versatile.
 It’s not too heavy, easy to grip and durable.
 My runner up is the Estwing Camper’s Axe — I just love that one-piece forge, and it’s got a sturdy grip.

-As you make your decision, be sure to consider everything — weight, functionality, handle length, aesthetics and any included add-ons for extra safety or practicalities.
+As you make your decision, be sure to consider everything — weight, functionality, handle, axe head and any included add-ons for extra safety or practicalities.
 My top choices should appeal to most people, but at the end of the day, it’s what’s right for you.
 Hopefully, at least one of these fantastic suggestions has ticked all your boxes.